Popular Roulette Systems

 Labouchere Betting System

 The Labouchere betting system is a bit more complex compared to the previous ones.
-It, too, is based on a negative progression as players are required to increase their stakes after a loss and decrease them after a win.
-However, unlike the Martingale, the Labouchere system aims at cancelling out the losses with multiple wins.
+It, too, is based on a negative progression, as players are required to increase their stakes after a loss and decrease them after a win.
+However, unlike the Martingale, the Labouchere system aims at cancelling out losses with multiple wins.

 If you decide to give the Labouchere system a try, the first thing you need to do is write down a sequence of positive numbers.
 Let’s assume your sequence is 1 – 2 – 3 – 4, and your basic betting unit is £1.
-Your first stake should be equal to the sum of the first and the last numbers in the sequence or £5 in this case.
+Your first stake should be equal to the sum of the first and the last numbers in the sequence, or £5 in this case.

 After a win, you need to cross off the first and the last number from your sequence.
 If you lose, you add the amount you have lost at the end of the sequence (1 – 2 – 3 – 4 – 5).
 You bet the combined amount of the first and the last number each time you make a bet.
 The only exception is when your sequence is down to only one number, in which case you stake that amount.
 If you win again, your betting session is over and you start anew with the initial sequence.